Purchasing Card Site Manager Guide

 The individual completes the online purchasing card application and agreement at https://wneta.bussvc.wisc.edu/CardApp/CHApply.aspx .
 The application is automatically routed on to the Site Manager, Dean’s Office and Research and Sponsored Programs as well, if 144 funding is indicated as the default coding.
 The individual must attend a Purchasing Card training session prior to receiving a card (and Purchasing Card Travel Training if applying for a Travel Purchasing Card).

 The cards should always be stored in a secure place.
 Some departments keep them locked in a central area, while others allow the individuals to carry them in their own wallet or purse.
 The cardholder, site manager, and department administrative staff should agree on where and how the cards are to be kept.
 Those with access to the card or any documentation containing the card number should recognize the importance of protecting the account number.

 If a cardholder is on an extended leave of absence consisting of 30 days or more, the card must be deactivated (cycle limit reduced to $1) to prevent misuse or unauthorized use of the card during the individual’s absence.
 The card can be reactivated upon the cardholder’s return.
-Please use the Cardholder Account Setup Form to communicate these changes to your Dean's Office and the Purchasing Card Program Office
+Please use the Account Update Request Form to communicate these changes to your Dean's Office and the Purchasing Card Program Office

 Under no circumstances should the department continue to use the card to order supplies and services after the cardholder’s departure date.
 Departments must acknowledge the fact that the cardholder is ultimately responsible for all orders placed on the card and continued use of the card after the cardholder’s departure date should not be requested or expected.
 The department must respect the cardholder’s rights and responsibilities.
 Whenever possible, complete the application forms to obtain a card for the new employee or an interim replacement cardholder prior to the current cardholder’s departure date.